 Even though individual colonial revival homes change slightly in style, you can help restore the home’s beauty by adding classic neutrals, such as eggshell white, for finishes on walls.
 To help balance the neutral colors out in every room, you can also add warmer tones such as soft blush pink or yellow.

 Flipping a historic home is a long process, but that shouldn’t stop you from taking it on as your next home rehab project.
 After you’ve completed every step that you’ve learned from the ultimate guide to flipping a historic home, start looking into the finishing touches, such as touching up the home’s paint.
-When searching for residential painters in Atlanta, contact Bear Mountain Custom Painting.
+When searching for residential painters in Cumming, contact Bear Mountain Custom Painting.
 We can enhance the look of your historic home by giving a new coat of paint to every room.